-In Michigan, adult crossing guards are the responsibility of the local law enforcement agency having immediate jurisdiction over the crossing location (Michigan Vehicle Code section 257.613c).
+In Michigan, adult crossing guards are the responsibility of the local law enforcement agency having immediate jurisdiction over the crossing location MCL 257.613c.
 Usually, a member of the Police Department's traffic division is assigned to supervise the operation, as well as to conduct the necessary engineering studies and training programs.
 While the police agency is responsible for this program, close communication and cooperation should be maintained with school authorities.

 SCOPE OF AUTHORITY Adult crossing guards cannot be given regulatory and enforcement powers.
 The scope of their responsibilities and duties should be clearly spelled out and understood by both police and crossing guards.
-Communities may employ adult school crossing guards consistent with this recommended limitation in accordance with Michigan Vehicle Code Public Act 300, as cited below:
+Communities may employ adult school crossing guards consistent with this recommended limitation in accordance with the MVC, as cited below:

-257.613b School crossing guard; stationing; time period; color and design of outer vest; stopping vehicular traffic with hand held stop sign; authority.
-Sec.
-613b.
+MCL 257.613b School crossing guard; stationing; time period; color and design of outer vest; stopping vehicular traffic with hand held stop sign; authority.

-(1) When assigned, a school crossing guard shall be stationed at a school crossing during time periods established jointly by the superintendent of the school district and the head of the law enforcement agency having immediate jurisdiction.

-(2) While on duty, a school crossing guard shall wear an outer vest of a color and design which conforms with the standards of the Manual of Uniform Traffic Control Devices (MUTCD) provided for in section 608.

-(3) A school crossing guard while on duty at a school crossing, shall when necessary, stop vehicular traffic.
+- (1) When assigned, a school crossing guard shall be stationed at a school crossing during time periods established jointly by the superintendent of the school district and the head of the law enforcement agency having immediate jurisdiction. - (2) While on duty, a school crossing guard shall wear an outer vest of a color and design which conforms with the standards of the Manual of Uniform Traffic Control Devices (MUTCD) provided for in MCL 257.608. - (3) A school crossing guard while on duty at a school crossing, shall when necessary, stop vehicular traffic.
 This shall be done by use of a hand-held stop sign which conforms to the standards for the sign in the MUTCD or as approved by the department of state highways and transportation.
 School crossing guards shall have the authority only at their assigned crossings and only during their assigned duty times.

-257.613c School crossing guard; responsibility of local law enforcement agency; instruction required; approval and conduct of courses.
+MCL 257.613c School crossing guard; responsibility of local law enforcement agency; instruction required; approval and conduct of courses.